dsanchor/demo-cicd/README.md

 This means, this pipeline could be reused by any application that matches these characteristics.
 For the demonstration that I will describe next, I have used a simple application, that it is implemented with Spring Boot and exposing a very simple REST API.
 You can find it [here](https://github.com/dsanchor/demo-rest)

-The pipeline we are going to show is described by the following diagram.
+The pipeline is described by the following diagram.
 I will explain each stage in detail later in this document.

 ![Screenshot](cicd-pipeline.png)

 ## Environment

-This demonstration requires Openshift version >= 3.6 (Because we will make use of environment variables for the pipeline BuildConfig).
+This demonstration requires Openshift version >= 3.6 (we will make use of environment variables for the pipeline BuildConfig).
-We also require a cluster admin user in Openshift (We need to provide some specific roles to certain service accounts) As part of the infrastructure, we will create:
+We also require a cluster admin user in Openshift (we need to provide some specific roles to certain service accounts).

+As part of the infrastructure, we will create:
 - Jenkins server, in charge of running the pipeline.
 - Nexus, where all deliverable artifacts will be pushed to.
 We will also use it as proxy and cache for third party libraries.